mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-noble-eightfold-path/discussion-of-wisdom-as-path-factor/discussion-of-renunciation/whether-renunciation-is-found-outside-of-the-this-dhamma-vinaya.md

 Draft: true
 ---

-# Whether renunciation is found outside of the this Dhamma-Vināya?
+# Whether renunciation is found outside of the this Dhamma-Vinaya?

 ## Bibliography